dak-7309/IP-Projects/README.md

 4. Matplotlib Transformations 2D

-Take input as shape type, either dic or polygon and translate it or rotate it through any angle theta using matrix linear transformations and plot using matplotlib
+Take input as shape type, either disc or polygon and translate it or rotate it through any angle theta using matrix linear transformations and plot using matplotlib

 ________________________________________________________________________________________________________________________________________________